devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2026-01-05/assignment.md

     - pass the information about the best number to the main thread so that no single number is lost (i.e. use a queue)
     - do not report percentage update for each computation update but only when new winner is found
       - this has consequences: main thread needs to be aware of terminating threads
+    - run with different number of threads up to the number of hardware threads or CPUs in the system and see how it stacks w.r.t.
+Amdahl's law

   - example output: